LaBoulange/tezos-baker/README.md

 This code:
 - installs octez-node, octez-baker, octez-accuser, octez-dal-node
-- optionally installs Tezpay and its extension payouts-substitutor on the same machine,
+- optionally installs Tezpay on the same machine,
 - provides some basic maintenance tools.

 Content of this document: